secureworks/aristotle/docs/Aristotle.rst

       instead of the value from the rule's ``sid`` keyword although if the values differ, a warning will be raised.
-   -  Note that per the :doc:`BETTER Schema <BETTER>`, a "sid" metadata key is not recommended but if present must have a value that matches the ``sid`` keyword value of the rule.
+   -  Note that per the :doc:`BETTER Schema <BETTER>`, a "sid" metadata key is not recommended but if present, it must have a value that matches the ``sid`` keyword value of the rule.

--  Extraneous whitespace, including newlines, is allowed in the filter string.
+-  Extraneous whitespace, including newlines, *is* allowed in the filter string.

 The following keys support the ``>``, ``<``, ``>=``, and ``<=`` operators